 If the observations exceed the UCL, they are unlikely to have occurred by chance.
 Their presence signifies a change in the underlying frequency of the event being tracked.
 If the control limits were based on pre- or post-intervention periods, observations above the control limit indicate the impact of the intervention.
 Of course, it is possible that the change in probability of the event might result from another event not tracked in the control chart.
 Therefore, attribution of change in the probability of the event to the intervention should be made with caution.
 The chart in exhibit 8.8 shows that in the pre-intervention period, patients had two strings of consecutive complaints.
 In the first string, patients complained four times in a row.
 In the second string, patients complained two consecutive times.
 Both strings exceed the UCL.
 Compared to the post-intervention period, these two strings of complaints are long enough to constitute a real change in the process.
 Based on these findings, we conclude that the intervention was working and the rate of complaints has dropped.

-[H1] Example: Keeping to Exercise Resolutions
+[H1] Example: Sticking to Exercise Resolutions

 Individual personal improvements often fail to last.
 On January 1, many make resolutions that they do not keep.
 A person loses weight but then rapidly gains it back.
 Another person joins a gym to exercise more but soon after fails to take advantage of the membership in the gym.
 These widespread personal failures to change stand in contrast to many organizations’ efforts, where the process seldom reverts back to previous procedures.
 The success of process improvement teams in work settings has led to many trying these techniques with patients seeking personal improvement (Alemi et al. 2000).
 Patients are told to change the process of their lives, engaging other process owners in finding a solution.
 They are told to rely on changes in their daily living processes and not on their motivation or effort.
 They are also asked to keep data on their progress.